-Last updated: March 2026 Who this is for: Dentists opening their first practice, associateships transitioning to ownership, and new multi-location ventures that need to choose dental software with no legacy system baggage.
+Last updated: March 2026 Who this is for: Dentists opening their first practice, associateships transitioning to ownership, and new multi-location ventures that need to choose dental software with no existing system considerations.

 Why Starting Fresh Is an Advantage

 If you're opening a new practice, congratulations — you have the cleanest decision in dental software.
 No data to migrate.
 No staff habits to retrain.
-No sunk costs in a legacy system.
-No vendor lock-in to break.
+No sunk costs in a previous system.
+No existing ecosystem commitments to work around.

-This means you can choose based purely on what's best for your practice going forward, not what's least painful to switch to.
+This means you can choose based purely on what's best for your practice going forward, not what's most involved to switch to.
 That's a rare luxury in this market.

 Here's what to prioritize: